 All displaced persons from Ukraine gain access to the labour market upon registration for temporary protection.
-Their population is specific as it includes mainly female working-age individuals with tertiary level education and with high integration prospects in the labour market.
-These are more likely to learn the language and find a job quickly in their destinations, provided, they receive adequate childcare services and access to public schools .
+Their population is specific as it includes many working-age individuals with tertiary level education and with high integration prospects in the labour market.
+They are more likely to learn the language and find a job quickly in their destinations.
+Many refugees are women with children (children represent a large part of the refugee population) therefore, the provision of childcare services and access to public schools helps parents to start working.